-How Domain Generation Algorithm (DGA) Works:
+How does Domain Generation Algorithm (DGA) work?

-- The Seed (shared secret)
+- The Seed (Shared Secret)

 - Static Seed